KImondorose/Film-Industry-Exploration/Readme.md

 They are superhero films (e.g. Avengers, Deadpool, The Dark Knight, etc), sci-fi/fantasy franchises (e.g. Star Wars, Jurassic World, Harry Potter, Dawn of the Planet of the Apes, etc), and animated films for kids & families (e.g. Incredibles, Despicable Me, etc).<br>

-From the IMDB data analysis, these genres also had high ratings based on the median value, and this affirms the recommendation that they are great genres to focus on.
+From the IMDB data analysis, these genres also had high ratings based on the median value, and this affirms the recommendation that they are great genres to focus on.<br>

+Please note that since I could not upload the IMBD file to github since it is too large, it is in the gitignore folder.

 **RECOMMENDATIONS**